 Update, September 2023

-According to Latombe, the agreement violates the EU Charter of Fundamental Rights because it does not provide sufficient guarantees for respect for private and family life with regard to the extensive surveillance possibilities and no guarantees for the right to an effective remedy and access to an impartial court.
+On 6 September 2023, French parliamentarian Philippe Latombe (a member of the Mouvement Démocrate party) brought an action as a private citizen before the General Court of the European Union (EGC) seeking the annulment of the Data Privacy Framework.
+According to Latombe, the agreement violates the EU Charter of Fundamental Rights as it does not provide sufficient guarantees for respect for private and family life with regard to the extensive surveillance possibilities and no guarantees for the right to an effective remedy and access to an impartial tribunal.

-Max Schrems, on the other hand, is planning a different path.
-As soon as companies invoke the new EU-U.S. Data Privacy Framework, he will take legal action against it before national courts, which will then probably refer the case to the CJEU.
+Even though the first application has now been dismissed, this still does not mean that the adequacy decision will last long.
+The association noyb of activist Max Schrems has also announced its intention to take action against the adequacy decision.
+However, he is planning a different approach.
+As soon as companies invoke the new EU-U.S. Data Privacy Framework, he will file a lawsuit against it before national courts, which will then probably refer the case to the CJEU.

 Why is the EU-U.S. Data Privacy Framework needed?